Welcome to the Rigging Dojo FAQ

 Q: How much time per week will I have to work?

-Students have been spending an average of 20 to 80 hours a week working on their topics of choice.
+Students have been spending an average of 20 hours a week working on their topics of choice.
 Rigging takes dedication, hard work and time to practice.
 We’ve found the best way for people to learn is to do and review their efforts.
 It takes focused practice to learn scripting, painting weights and building rigs.
 No school or training exists that can skip that process.
 We show you how to work faster and be effective with your techniques, thereby speeding up your learning curve, but we can’t do the work for you.

 Q: What are the software and hardware requirements?